-The Board has ten independent members who all reside in the local catchment area, strengthening local decision making and accountability for health policies, programs and services within MNHHS.
-Each of the Board Members brings a wealth of experience and knowledge in public, private and not-for-profit sector with a range of clinical, health and business experience.
+The Board has ten independent members who bring a wealth of skills and knowledge across public, private and not-for-profit sectors with a range of clinical, health and business experience.

 The following committees support the functions of the Board, each operates with a terms of reference describing the purpose, role, responsibilities, composition, structure and membership: